Generations-in-the-workplace-1

 3 MINUTE READ

-Generations in the workplace?
-A hot topic currently across the globe.
 If you are immersed in the management, leadership or recruitment field you will be aware of the rising impact of the different generations we all recruit.

-This is especially important in the UK that is gripped by the current skills shortage and a workforce where retirement at 65 is no longer the norm.
+This is especially important in the UK, that is gripped by the current skills shortage and a workforce where retirement at 65 is no longer the norm.

 Why is this important?

-In today's connected world our multi-generational workforce is different to years gone by.
+In today's connected world, our multi-generational workforce is different to years gone by.
 The impact of a post war population boom, the swinging sixties, personal development, the internet followed by a worldwide recession, has made a difference to many of our values, beliefs and motivations; how could it not?

 The question is, have you factored this into the workforce growth plans for your organisation?
 How will you motivate develop and retain across the workplace spectrum?